rook2pawn/node-queuelib/README.md

 ---------
 Returns the current length of the queue.

-.update()
+.updateToLastWorked()
 ---------
-Call this to trim the queue from index 0 to the current position.
+Call this to update the queue so that all elements that have already been worked on, are excised from the queue.
 Use this option when the nodelete flag is specified.

 .queue()
 --------